-Given that in-person lessons are not feasible with social distancing measures, and that students and I are within one meter of each other, I believe Piano Teaching meets the definition of a ‘close contact’ business.
+Given that in-person lessons are not feasible with social distancing measures, and that students and I are within close proximity, I believe Piano Teaching meets the definition of a ‘close contact’ business.
 With that in mind, I am fully vaccinated and boosted.

 Wearing of Masks

-Anyone who arrives for an in-person lesson and who is obviously unwell will not be permitted entry into the Studio.
-This is irrespective of vaccination status or wearing of masks.
+Anyone who arrives for an in-person lesson who is obviously unwell will not be permitted entry into the Studio (irrespective of whether they are wearing a mask) and will forfeit that lesson.
 Students who are unwell should either reschedule their lesson (see Absent Policy above), or request a Skype lesson for that day.

 SUSPENDING LESSONS FOR A TERM